inceabdullah/Envoy-Hot-Restarter-Docker/README.md

     envoy-hot-restart -c /etc/envoy/envoy.yaml --component-log-level upstream:debug,connection:trace
 ```

-**Note**: The `envoy.yaml` configuration file is shared in a folder because it cannot be modified within the container directly, as shown in the example above.
+**Note**: The `envoy.yaml` configuration file is shared in a folder because it cannot be synched in the container directly, as shown in the example above.
 You should place your `envoy.yaml` file in the `etc-envoy` directory on your host machine.

 ## Restarting Envoy